-This week we will consider energy as an important mediator of human-environment relations.
-In seeking energy sources, in recovering and using energy, humans necessarily make modification (big and small) to their environment as well as to themselves.
-Energy production, distribution and consumption re-orient human-environment relations as well as human societies.
-This week the course looks at the sub-field of energy geography – what it is and what is studies.
+This week, we will consider energy as an important mediator of human-environment relations.
+In seeking energy sources, in recovering and using energy, humans necessarily make modifications (big and small) to their environment as well as to themselves.
+Energy production, distribution, and consumption re-orient human-environment relations as well as human societies.
+This week, the course looks at the sub-field of energy geography – what it is and what it studies.
 This week’s readings, on oil and biofuels, problematize two ideas that have become common sense when thinking about energy: first is the idea that scarcity of resources is a result of natural, geological limits; and second, the idea that renewables are beneficial for everyone.

 Consider these questions as you go through the material for this week as well as when completing your assignment:

 - What are the social, economic, and environmental impacts caused by the energy industry?

 - Who invests in renewables, in what part of the world, and why?

 - How will the transition towards renewables re-orient the geopolitics of energy, as well as our communities?
 What will be the role of the state, businesses, and communities?